SoIllEconomist/kidsProgram/response/00_reponse_introduction.md

 ### Dot Follows

-A mew circle is added o the canvas each time the code in `draw()` is run.
+A new circle is added o the canvas each time the code in `draw()` is run.
 To refresh the screen and only display the newest circle, place a `background()` function at the beginning.

 ```javascript
 function setup() {